PicusZeus/modern_greek_accentuation_js/README.md

 A JavaScript library for Modern Greek language with utilities such as removing and putting accents, transcription from Greek script into Latin script (both Erasmian and phonetic), dividing words into syllables.
+It is basically rewritten into js python library modern-greek-accentuation without augmentation module, which is not needed here.

 [![NPM](https://nodei.co/npm/modern-greek-accentuation.png)](https://nodei.co/npm/modern-greek-accentuation/)